vaynerx/asdf-linkerd/README.md

 ## When using `go get`

-After using `go get` to install a package you need to run `asdf reshim helm` to get any new shims.
+After using `go get` to install a package you need to run `asdf reshim linkerd` to get any new shims.

 ## License
 MIT License